Meta Clustering for Collaborative Learning: Introduction

-\textbf{Divide-and-conquer.} Divide-and-conquer a well-known method that also deals with multiple sub-datasets.
-It partitions a large dataset into sub-datasets and then combines results (e.g., $p$-values, coefficients, etc.) obtained from each sub-dataset.
-The ``conquer'' step not only boosts computational efficiency but also adapts to different frameworks.
-For example, \cite{JMLR:v16:zhang15d} proposed a method that randomly partitions the dataset into sub-datasets and fits a kernel ridge regression estimator in each sub-dataset.
-The simple average of the local predictors is used as the global estimator, which achieves minimax optimal convergence rates. \cite{JMLR:v16:mackey15a} proposed the DFC (\textbf{D}ivide-\textbf{F}actor-\textbf{C}ombine) framework for noisy matrix factorization, which improves the scalability and enjoys estimation guarantees. \cite{fan2019distributed} proposed a distributed PCA (\textbf{P}rinciple \textbf{C}omponent \textbf{A}nalysis) algorithm for data stored across multiple locations, which performs similarly as the PCA estimator based on the whole dataset.
-Different assumptions of the distributed sub-datasets are also investigated, such as independent cross-sectional datasets \cite{doi:10.1198/jasa.2011.tm09803}, independent sources/studies \cite{doi:10.1080/01621459.2014.957288,battey2015distributed}, network meta-analysis \cite{YANG2014105}, high-dimensional correlated data \cite{hector2020distributed}, data with responses/predictors having multiple measurements across different experiments \cite{gao2017data}, and so forth.
+\textit{Divide-and-conquer.} Divide-and-conquer in the context of distributed learning often refers to the procedure that partitions a large dataset into sub-datasets and then combines results (e.g., \textit{p}-values, coefficients) obtained from each sub-dataset.
+For example, \citet{JMLR:v16:zhang15d} proposed a method that randomly partitions the dataset into sub-datasets and fits a kernel ridge regression estimator in each sub-dataset.
+A simple average of local predictors is used as the global estimator, achieving minimax optimal convergence rates. \citet{JMLR:v16:mackey15a} proposed the {D}ivide-{F}actor-{C}ombine (DFC) framework for noisy matrix factorization, which improves the scalability and enjoys estimation guarantees. \citet{fan2019distributed} proposed a distributed {P}rinciple {C}omponent {A}nalysis (PCA) algorithm for data stored across multiple locations, which performs similarly to the PCA estimator based on the whole dataset.
+Different assumptions of the distributed sub-datasets were also investigated, such as independent cross-sectional data \citep{doi:10.1198/jasa.2011.tm09803}, independent sources/studies \citep{doi:10.1080/01621459.2014.957288,battey2015distributed}, network meta-analysis \citep{YANG2014105}, high-dimensional correlated data \citep{hector2020distributed}, and multi-measurements data from different experiments \citep{gao2017data}.